-There’s a lot of positive buzz in UTI support groups these days about a new UTI treatment known as “hiprex” which is helping women recover from long-term UTIs.
+Recently, there’s been a lot of positive buzz in UTI support groups about a new treatment called “Hiprex.”
+This medication is helping women recover from long-term UTIs.

 Fact 1: Hiprex is a prescription medication.